jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 Travis CI is the most popular hosted continuous integration service for open source projects.
 It is tightly integrated with Github.
-Travis results are automatically displayed for Pull Requests, helping to ensure you never accept a PR that fails its tests.
-However it has some limitations for testing Go code
+Travis results are automatically displayed for pull requests, helping to ensure you never accept a PR that fails its tests.

+Travis itself is open source, and free for use by open source projects.
-- in particular, `gocov` cannot currently be used with Travis.
+However it has some limitations for testing go code - in particular, `gocov` cannot currently be used with Travis.

 Travis reads its configuration from a file in the repository root.
 Create a `.travis.yml` file with this content: